navhealth/llm-medicaid-eligibility/README.md

 # llm-medicaid-eligibility
-Using large language models to create user-friendly applications for Medicaid eligibility determination
+A methodology for using large language models to create user-friendly applications for Medicaid redetermination and other social services

 ## Getting Started